Prasads33/weatherForecast/README.md

 The Testsuite can be executed from commandline as well as from IDE.

 command for executing featureFiles : npm run test
+For generating report : allure generate ./Results
+For cleaning the report : allure generate ./Results --clean

 ----------------------------------------------------------------
 As Automation tester, Automated all scenarios with WDIO nodejs